On SGABF and the face behind it

 How is SGABF significant among all the other festivals held here in Singapore?

-What is the biggest difference in having partner organisations and being an independent festival?
+What is the biggest difference between having partner organisations and being an independent festival?